Get started with Roll-up Reporting

-A discrepancy can occur where users initiate a direct session after a campaign session, this is resolved when the source property’s campaign has timed out and the direct sessions are subsequently attributed to campaigns created after the roll-up property was created.
+A discrepancy can occur when users initiate a direct session after a campaign session, this is resolved when the source property’s campaign has timed out and the direct sessions are subsequently attributed to campaigns created after the roll-up property was created.

 Deduplication of unique visitors between domains cannot be achieved.

 Source property dimensions are not available on Standard GA accounts.

 The setup and firing of tags will become more complex.